wzrdtales/umigrate-english/README.md

 # Ultimate Migrate

-Umigrate is a X Language and X Database Migration, Migration generation and Database difftool.
+Umigrate is a extendable X Language and X Database Migration, Migration generation and Database difftool.

 ## Goals